kiber42/corona-log-plots/README.md

 A simple estimate of the actual number of infected people is obtained by shifting the most reliable number (the number of deaths) back by 17 days, which is the approximate time it takes from infection to death.
 It is scaled up by a factor of 100, to account for the *guessed* 1% lethality of the COVID-19 disease.
 Although it is a rough approximation, comparing this line with the number of reported number of confirmed cases can be interesting.

-The counts for the most recent five days are used to compute a trend line.
+The counts for the most recent ten days are used to compute a trend line.
 The estimated duplication time derived from the slope of this trend line is shown in parentheses in the legend.
+An additional plot is created that shows the evolution of the estimated duplication time over the course of the crisis.

 This package contains the plotting code and a selection of example figures (in the `examples` subdirectory).
 To make additional and more up-to-date figures, you need to retrieve the current data from the Johns Hopkins University:
 ```